leom97/3DSpecularOptimization/README.md

 Two ready datasets are provided in the folder `Datasets`.
 Best parameters configurations for both of them are also indicated in `launch.m`.

 These are generated using OpenGL and the script `Datasets\opengl2matlab.m`.
+To generate additional data, see the next sections.

 # Data